-A request for extended collaborative support to enhance the effectiveness and productivity of work can accompany an application for resources at any level, or it can be submitted stand-alone as a Supplement to an active grant.
+A request for Extended Collaborative Support Services (ECSS) to enhance the effectiveness and productivity of work can accompany an application for resources at any level, or it can be submitted stand-alone as a Supplement to an active grant.
 It requires the Principal Investigator (PI) to answer 5 questions below.
 This request will be reviewed, usually in conjunction with your XSEDE grant proposal.
 ECSS management will then assess whether there is also a good potential match with the experts available to collaborate with your team.
 If so, a member of the ECSS team will contact you to develop a specific work plan for the collaboration.

 Examples of possible areas for extended collaborative support include the following:

 - Algorithmic or solver change; incorporation or implementation of new or advanced numerical methods and/or math libraries